Table of Contents

 generation.
 In an imperative language, there's usually an

-easily available source of uniform pseudorandom numbers.
-For
+easily available source of uniformly distributed pseudorandom

-example, in C, there's a standard rand
+numbers.
+For example, in C, there's a standard

-function that generates a pseudorandom number, using a global
+rand function that generates a

-state that it updates.
+pseudorandom number, using a global state that it

-Haskell's standard random generation module is
+Haskell's standard random value generation module is

 named System.Random.
 It allows the generation of